BenGlicksberg/ROMOP/README.md

     and “K51” for ICD10CM, and “235599003” for SNOMED.
   - function\_ corresponds to how criteria should be treated. *and* necessitates patients meet all criteria while *or* allows for patients to meet any of the criteria.
+  - Please note that if no standard common concepts are found per search domain, a warning message will appear and the search will not be able to be performed (see [Helpful Hints](#helpful-hints) for more details.)
   - if save == TRUE, the following information is saved in a directory per query:
       - query: all arguments for the search.